lawsocsg/lawsoc-clinic-manual/docs/property.md

 fund to be used for day-to-day management and maintenance purposes, such
 as:

--  Paying for cleaning and security services [161]_
+-   Paying for cleaning and security services[^48]

--  Maintaining, repairing and renewing certain fixtures and fittings (including lifts) [162]_
+-   Maintaining, repairing and renewing certain fixtures and fittings (including lifts)[^49]

--  Maintaining, repairing and renewing sewers, pipes, wires, cables and ducts that can be used between 2 or more units or the common property of the development [163]_
+-   Maintaining, repairing and renewing sewers, pipes, wires, cables and ducts that can be used between 2 or more units or the common property of the development[^50]

 Purchasers contribute to the maintenance fund by monthly charges.